 After living through such a difficult time, do you feel as though you’d quickly be able to recognize the symptoms of depression, or anxiety if you were to struggle again?

-Because of my journey over the past 12 months, I think I’m better equipped I think I understand my triggers, but most importantly I’m open to accepting help.
+Because of my journey over the past 12 months, I’m better equipped go understand my triggers.
+Most importantly I’m open to accepting help.
 If people around me spot my obsessive behaviour re-emerging they will tell me and I won’t kick off; instead I will take a good look at myself and try to stop it.